In China, luxury car makers drive inland

 Rivals are also on the move.

 Audi plans to expand its dealership network in China to 400 by the end of 2013, up from 174 dealerships late last year.
-Volvo Car, now owned by China's Geely group (0175.HK), is adding over 100 outlets by 2015, targeting lower-tier regions.
+Volvo Car, now owned by China's Geely group, is adding over 100 outlets by 2015, targeting lower-tier regions.

 "We are not adding more dealerships in Beijing, we are not adding more dealerships in Shanghai.
 Tier 2 and tier 3 are more or less what we are doing at the moment," said Richard Snijders, head of Volvo's China sales arm.